fairlearn/governance/ORG-GOVERNANCE.md

 The Organization is composed of:

 **2.1 Projects**.
 Projects consist of one or more repositories.
-Activities in each Project are organized by its Maintainers as set forth in the Project Governance Policy.
+The Projects are represented and activities in each Project are organized by its Maintainers as set forth in the Project Governance Policy.

 **2.2 Steering Committee**.
 The Steering Committee (the "SC") is responsible for project selection, project oversight, policy oversight, and trademark management for the Organization.